 Besides potentially hurting loved ones or pets, improper disposal of unused drugs can hurt the environment.
-Some medication products should not be flushed down the toilet or drain, burned in the open, or thrown in the trash because they can contaminate the environment if they get into drinking and ground water.
+Some medication products should not be flushed down the toilet or drain, burned in the open, or thrown in the trash because they can contaminate the environment by into drinking and ground water.
 They may kill bacteria or produce drug resistant bacteria in sewage treatment plants and septic systems if flushed down the drain.
 Burning can release toxic pollutants into the air.

-Residents wishing to make a deposit in the Drug Disposal Box must follow some simple steps:
+Residents wishing to make a deposit in the Drug Disposal Box must follow some simple steps;

-2) do not include over the counter medications;
+2) Do Not include over the counter medications.

-3) make sure deposit does not include liquid medicines, inhalers, creams, lotions, patches or needles.
-Please contact your physicians office or pharmacy for the proper disposal of these items.
+3) Do Not include liquid medicines, inhalers, creams, lotions, patches or needles.
+Please contact your physician’s office or local pharmacy

 Due to the overwhelming success of this service, we find it necessary to only allow disposal

 To learn about which drugs should be disposed of in a community drug disposal location and which drugs can be disposed of easily from any residence click here.